Retention is king when it comes to membership sites.

 Live Calls

-Many membership sites offer some kind of live element to the membership, whether this is a live Q&A, hot seat session, training or even a guest workshop.
+Many membership sites offer some kind of live element to the membership.
+This could be a live Q&A, hot seat session, training or even a guest workshop.

-This kind of live session is a great way to increase engagement and connection with your members, whilst also creating valuable content!
+This kind of live session is a great way to increase engagement and connection with your members… But whilst also creating valuable content!

 Interactive Content